What Would an LLM Do? Evaluating Large Language Models for Policymaking to Alleviate Homelessness: Methodology

 \subsubsection{Scenario Generation}

 \paragraph{Baseline scenario design.} To seed the generation process, we first manually crafted a baseline scenario for Barcelona in consultation with domain experts.
-This scenario, rooted in current debates about housing scarcity \cite{diagnosi2022barcelona}, presented a homelessness dilemma alongside four plausible policy responses aiming to restore affected central capabilities.
+This scenario, rooted in current debates about housing in the city \cite{diagnosi2022barcelona}, presented a homelessness dilemma alongside four plausible policy responses aiming to restore affected central capabilities.
 The manual scenario served both as a template for automated generation and as a qualitative anchor for calibrating LLM outputs.

 \paragraph{Prompt-based generation.} Subsequent scenarios were generated using a frontier LLM (GPT--4.1) instructed to act as a public policy expert with knowledge on urban development and the Capability Approach.
 We provided the LLM with a detailed project description, a list of the ten central capabilities, guidance on scenario length and tone, and examples of desirable output.
-The model was then prompted to produce exactly 40 non--redundant scenarios for each city (and 10 for the universal category).
+The model was prompted to produce exactly 40 non--redundant scenarios for each city (and 10 for the universal category).
 Each prompt emphasized that scenarios must (1) present a localized public policy dilemma related to homelessness, (2) be either grounded in a documented real situation or be a plausible fictional event, (3) include context paragraphs of sufficient length, (4) propose four diverse and non--redundant policy options, and (5) annotate each policy with its primary capability restoration.
-To avoid hallucinated or extreme situations, we explicitly instructed the model not to invent unlikely events (e.g., large scale violence in low--crime areas) and to ``think like a local expert who has studied homelessness for many years''.
-Generation was performed separately for each location to ensure contextual fidelity.
+To avoid extreme situations, we explicitly instructed the model not to invent unlikely events (e.g., large scale violence in low--crime areas) and to ``think like a local expert who has studied homelessness for many years''.
+Generation was performed separately for each location and scenarios were manually reviewed by our team of researchers and multi-disciplinary domain experts to ensure realism and eliminate incoherent answers.

-\paragraph{Quality control.} Generated scenarios were post--processed to remove redundancies and to correct factual inaccuracies.
+\paragraph{Quality control.} Generated scenarios were post-processed to remove redundancies and inaccuracies.
 When the LLM produced incomplete or duplicate content, we regenerated the scenario with a revised prompt.
-We also verified that the distribution of capabilities across policy options was balanced so that no capability was systematically over-represented, and that the language was neutral and devoid of harmful stereotypes.
+We also verified that the distribution of capabilities across policies was balanced, and that the language was neutral and devoid of harmful stereotypes.